Yuzmi/miam/README.md

 ### Note about the stability

 It's potentially unstable as it's still on development and not (yet) restricted to stable versions.
 The default config is set for MySQL.
-PostgreSQL and SQLite should be fine if you set parameters correctly.
+Change parameters for PostgreSQL.
 Other engines may or may not work.
 Also, use a modern browser.